 The effect of contraceptive pills on the composition of bacteria in the gut is devastating.
 The longer the lady is on the contraceptive pill, the deeper will be the damage on her gut flora. (source)

 If you want to get pregnant in the next few years consider going off the pill sooner than later.
 It’s time.
 The time is now.
 It’s time to change the way we think about pregnancy and fertility and realize that in order for our bodies to churn out healthy babies we need to start getting optimal nutrition.
 Specifically, we need to start eating for the nutrient profile.
 It’s time to start looking at food as nourishment, and perhaps it’s time to figure out what foods have the highest vitamin and mineral content in the most bio-available forms that our bodies can utilize.

 I like to think that 30 years from now we’ll look back on what we are doing now and think we were totally nuts!
 But as most things in our culture, things may have to get much worse before they get better.

-Instead of playing the pregnancy lottery game where we go off the pill one minute before we’re ready to be pregnant and hope for the best, maybe it’s time to put as much care, attention and planning into the health of our precious bubs as we do with our maternity photos and their baby rooms.
-This is not to say that there are ever any guarantees in life.
+Instead of playing the pregnancy lottery game where we go off the pill one minute before we’re ready to be pregnant and hope for the best, maybe it’s time to put as much care, attention, and planning for the health of our precious bubs as we do with our maternity photos and their baby rooms.
+This is not to say that there are any guarantees in life.
 We all know that any of us could face fertility or health issues despite our best efforts, but don’t let that cause you to throw in the towel before you’ve even started!

 What if someone told you you could truly improve your health and fertility by eating differently?
 Would you do it?